MichelDas/message_me/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version : 5.2.4

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+* How to run the test suite:

-* Services (job queues, cache servers, search engines, etc.)
+  Just go to the folder with command line and run the rails server and then you can preview from http://localhost:3000/

-* Deployment instructions
+* Deployment instructions:

-* ...
+  This system can be integrated nearly any system that have user system or want to use user system.
+  There is user Login system integrated but the User Registration is not built.
+So that must be built.